ivanyeoh/laravel-graphql-test/README.md

 $this->query('account', ['id' => 123], ['id']);
 ```

-Note that this function returns an `\Illuminate\Foundation\Testing\TestResponse`.
+Note that this function returns an `\Illuminate\Foundation\TestResponse`.
 Therefore you might use any Laravel testing methods.
 For example:

 ```php
 $this->query('account', ['id' => 123], ['id'])